Parking/Public Transportation | Facilities | Juror Fees | Building Security | Reporting for Duty

 Jurors are encouraged to use public transportation when possible.
 Jurors arriving from within the Wasatch Front may easily utilize the UTA TRAX light rail system, as well as the FrontRunner commuter rail line.
 The courthouse is located between the Courthouse Station and Galivian Center stops on the light rail system.
 Using public transportation will help you eliminate parking problems.

 The entrance to the United States Courthouse for the District of Utah is located on the corner of West Temple and 400 South.
-Onc inside the building, proceed to the Jury Assembly room, located on the first floor, Room 1.301.
+Once inside the building, proceed to the Jury Assembly room, located on the first floor, Room 1.301.
 The Jury Assembly room includes restrooms and a lounge.
+There is also a snack bar in the Courthouse located on the first floor.

 An attendance fee of $40 per day is paid for each day you report for jury duty, unless you are a federal employee.
 You will also be reimbursed for your round trip mileage at the current government rate.
-Please make note of your round trip mileage, as you will need to report it on the enclosed juror information sheet.
+Please make note of your round trip mileage, as you will need to report it when you appear for Jury Service.

 Juror compensation checks will be mailed to you within twenty days of your appearance date.
 The daily attendance fee of $40 is taxable income by the Internal Revenue Service, and should be reported on your tax return next year (in most instances a form 1099 will not be provided).